 LINQ translates the LINQ queries into a Collaborative Application Markup Language (CAML) queries thus adding an extra step for retrieving the items.

 70. What does AllowUnsafeUpdates do?

 If a developer is trying to modify Windows SharePoint Services data using a code, the developer may need to allow unsafe updates on the Website, without requiring a security validation.
 For this, the developer needs to set AllowUnsafeUpdates property to true.

 71. What does RunWithElevatedPrivileges do?

 There are certain object models that call another model that require site-administration privileges.
-To bypass access-denied error, we use RunWithElevatedPrivileges property when a nonprivileged user initiates request.
+To bypass access-denied error, we use RunWithElevatedPrivileges property when a nonprivileged user initiates a request.
 We can successfully make calls into the object model by calling the RunWithElevatedPrivileges method provided by the SPSecurity class.

 We can create column and content types in three ways: Using the SharePoint Foundation user interface.
 Using the SharePoint Foundation object model.
 Deploying a Feature that installs the content type based on an XML definition file.